-- A Bell P-39 Airacobra that saw combat in the skies over Russia.
+- Miss Lend Lease, A Bell P-39 Airacobra that saw combat in the skies over Russia.
 Thousands of these planes were produced in Western New York for the war effort, a third of which were sent to Russia as a part of the Lend Lease Program.
 Click here to see more about this remarkable aircraft.
-(Not on display)

 - A 1910 Curtiss Pusher replica, which was flown by Cole Palen, and loaned by the Old Rhinebeck Aerodrome.

 - The first U.S. commercially licensed helicopter – the Bell Model 47.

 - A Bell Rocket Belt – Made famous from the James Bond™ movie, “Thunderball.”

 - A Bell Lunar Accent Engine, a test version of the engine used to blast the astronauts off the surface of the moon returning them to their Apollo Spacecraft.
 The engine was designed and built in Western New York.